Building safety with a young personBack to top

 - Explore the best and safest place for them to talk with you.

-- Explore who should be there or not there during different conversations you have together about AOD.
+- Explore who should be there or not there during different conversations you have together about alcohol and other drugs.

-- Help them have conversations about their AOD use with their parents, carers and other important people.
+- Help them have conversations about their alcohol and other drugs use with their parents, carers and other important people.

 - Stay neutral if they have a relapse or struggle to make the changes that you hope for.